josephhaaga/todos/ideas.md

 lowercase all tags and convert spaces into dashes (to standardize tags)

+If I'm only working on one task, then `todo complete` should automatically complete that task without having to pass in an ID

 # Features

 When a dependency is completed, the downstream tasks should get Scheduled/added to my Today list